invisiblethreat/go-pushover/README.md

 way that I wanted.

 # Package Example

-You can use the pushover package within your golang applications as follows:
+You can use the pushover package within your Golang applications as follows:
 ```Go
 // Set your pushover API keys
 token := "KzGDORePKggMaC0QOYAMyEEuZJnyUi"